The Very Rev. Christopher Adams, Rector:

-Fr.
-Christopher has been the rector of Trinity on the Hill since the summer of 2015.
+Chris has been the rector of Trinity on the Hill since the summer of 2015, and Dean of the Northeast Deanery of the Diocese of the Rio Grande since early 2018.
 He is a native Texan, but came here after living in North Carolina for nearly 20 years.
 He studied philosophy at East Carolina University, theology at Duke University Divinity School, and Anglican Studies at Virginia Theological Seminary.
 He is proud to be the husband of the wonderful Karen Proctor-Adams and the father of the totally awesome Jude.
 He is passionate about the Gospel of Jesus Christ, and cares greatly for the worship and liturgy of the Church.
 He enjoys reading, hiking, playing guitar, and anything related to superheroes!
 You can reach him at firstname.lastname@example.org.

 Cynthia Biddlecomb has served as our Parish Administrator since July of 2010.
 A “Minister of Word and Service” in the Evangelical Lutheran Church in America (ELCA), Cynthia has over 25 years of experience in Christian Education, Volunteer Coordination, Communications and support of Lay Ministries.
 She works at TOTH under a Call to Specialized Ministry from the Rocky Mountain Synod of the ELCA, having previously served in San Francisco CA, Willmar MN, Augsburg Fortress Publishers in Minneapolis, and Bethlehem Lutheran Church across town.
 You can reach her at email@example.com.